tim241/X-Arc-Plus/README.md

 # OSX-Arc Collection

-OSX-Arc-Plus is a light theme that is currently in beta more information to follow!
+OSX-Arc-Plus is the lighter varient theme of OSX-Arc-White that is currently in beta more information to follow!